SambitAcharya/Mini-Projects/README.md

 **3) Bulk Rename Utility**

 An application to rename multiple files in a directory with a ton of more features.
 A script to create 100 random text files is used to generate the sample data to work on.
 The renaming utility currently has features of removing all numbers, all symbols and specific set of characters given by the user.
-More to come soon.
+It can also find a particular word in the file and replace it.More to come soon.

 **4) Find me a restaurant**